flaird/user-dropdown-menu/readme.txt

 == Changelog ==

+= 1.0.4 =

+*2016-11-17*

+* New: Choose at what side the dropdown content shall appear (right / left)
+* New: Control margin of the icon
+* New: Set dropdown content width
+* New: Set alignment (text-align left/center/right) of username and user header
+* New: Set line-height of user header and user text
+* New: Choose to display border-bottom for username (same settings as menu item border)
+* Fix: Set line-height of menu items
+* Fix: Refactor get_option statements
+* Fix: Border bottom of menu items now appear more accurate

 = 1.0.3 =

 *2016-11-17*

 * Fix: CSS for outer and inner wrapper

 = 1.0.2 =

 *2016-11-17*

 * Fix: Shortcode was using ```echo``` and is now using ```return``` instead.